adnnor/ineed/README.md

 ### Limitations

+* Three digit version is required, right now no validation is implemented will fixed be in next version.
 * Only supports Magento, Laravel is on its way.
 * Nginx support is coming soon.
 * Magento 2.4, the elasticsearch will be configured, but you have to put the details under `env.php` manually, next version will fix this.